-In this general form solving \eqref{eq:mod2} is extremely challenging computationally and so in practice it is common to use relatively simple models for $k$ that are as faithful as possible to the measurements.
+In this general form solving \eqref{eq:mod2} is extremely challenging computationally, and so in practice it is common to use relatively simple models for $k$ that are as faithful as possible to the measurements.
 One model that has been studied extensively is a log-normal distribution for $k$, i.e.~replacing the permeability tensor by a scalar valued field whose $\log$ is Gaussian.
-It guarantees that $k > 0$ almost surely (a.s.) in $\Omega$, and it allows the permeability to vary over many orders of magnitude, which is typical in subsurface flow.
+It guarantees that $k > 0$ almost surely (a.s.) in~$\Omega$, and it allows the permeability to vary over many orders of magnitude, which is typically the case.

-When modelling a whole aquifer, a whole oil reservoir, or a sufficiently large region around a potential radioactive waste repository, the correlation length scale for $k$ is typically significantly smaller than the size of the computational region.
-In addition, typical sedimentation processes lead to fairly irregular structures and pore networks, and faithful models should therefore also only assume limited spatial regularity of $k$.
+When modelling a whole oil reservoir or a sufficiently large region around a potential radioactive waste repository, the correlation length scale for $k$ is typically significantly smaller than the size of the computational region.
+In addition, typical sedimentation processes lead to fairly irregular structures and pore networks.
+Faithful models should therefore also only assume limited spatial regularity of $k$.
 A covariance function that has been proposed in the application literature (cf. \cite{hk85}) is the following exponential two-point covariance function for $\log k$: